dmbarbour/awelon/AboutAwelon.md

         _s = assocl swap rot2 first swap
         % TODO: replace this with a usable module...

 All words defined in a module are exported from it, except those prefixed with the underscore character such as _s above.
 (Imported words are not re-exported.)
 All words are also available prefixed with 'module:' from which they come.
 Words may be defined in any order within a module.
 Imports may be cyclic.
 However, *definitions* may not be cyclic or recursive, nor may they even appear to be.
 If developers wish to re-export a word, they must use the prefixed form on the right hand side, e.g. `bar = p:bar`.
-Also, if there is any ambiguity in a word's definition (i.e. after expansion to primitives), the prefixed form must be used.
+Also, if there is any ambiguity in a word's definition (i.e. after naive expansion to Awelon bytecode), the prefixed form must be used.

 The word 'this' has special meaning.
 Within a module, 'this:' may be used as the prefix to disambiguate a module's own words (this is only necessary within a definition).
 When imported from another module, the word 'this' is mapped instead to the import name, e.g. 'foo' will mean 'foo:this'.
 Awelon is intended for component based software; I believe Awelon's use of 'this' has nice connotations to encourage treating modules as software components.